Keagan21/Keagan/README.md

 - 👋 Hi, I’m @Keagan
 - 👀 I’m interested in Dancing and learning to code
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Javascript, html, css.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me email
 - 😄 Pronouns: ...